How to do more of what you really care aboutMy Personal

-In a business context, My Personal Scrum can enable managers and their staff to achieve high alignment and transparency about goals, forecasts and milestones achieved.
+In a business context, My Personal Agility can enable managers and their staff to achieve high alignment and transparency about goals, forecasts and milestones achieved.
 In a personal context, spouses and partners can coach each other to set and achieve objectives together.
-And as a coach, you can use My Personal Scrum to enable your clients to identify and work toward their important goals in life and work.
+And as a coach, you can use My Personal Agility to enable your clients to identify and work toward their important goals in life and work.

 Why My Personal Agility?It takes just as much time to flip a quarter as to flip a penny, but the quarter is more valuable.
 So where should you invest your time?
 On the quarters, i.e on the things that bring value to you.

 Sometimes resting or "chilling" is the right thing to do, and that's OK too.
-My Personal Scrum doesn't try to tell you what's important; it just helps you to recognize what's important to you, so you can do the right thing.
+My Personal Agility doesn't try to tell you what's important; it just helps you to recognize what's important to you, so you can do the right thing.

 - What really matters?